 Final Conference of UN programme Youth Employability and RetentionJun 19, 2013

-Final Conference of UN programme Youth Employability and Retention (YERP) which was implemented since January, 2010 and financed from the funds of the Government of the Kingdom of Spain, through the Millennium Development Goals Achievement Fund (MDG-F), was held in UN House in Sarajevo on 19th of June 2013.
+Final Conference of UN programme Youth Employability and Retention (YERP) which was implemented in the past 3,5 years and financed from the funds of the Government of the Kingdom of Spain, through the Millennium Development Goals Achievement Fund (MDG-F), was held in UN House in Sarajevo on 19th of June 2013.

-Conference started with opening speeches of H.E.
-Yuri Afanasiev, UN Resident Representative in Bosnia and Herzegovina and Mr. Toribio de Prado Pérez, Deputy Ambassador of Kingdom of Spain in Bosnia and Herzegovina.
+Conference started with opening speeches of Mr. Yuri Afanasiev, UN Resident Representative in Bosnia and Herzegovina and Mr. Toribio de Prado Pérez, Deputy Ambassador of Kingdom of Spain in Bosnia and Herzegovina.

 During the Conference, Youth Employability and Retention Programme presented main results and activities implemented in the previous three and a half years as following: